selvagsz/dfaqapi/README.md

 # dfaqapi
-Read it as "The Fake Api"
+Read it as "The Fake Api".
+Plug n play mocks for XMLHTTPRequest

 ## Usage